Eating Right for Kidney Health and Chronic Disease

 The Mediterranean diet is another style of eating that has been shown to benefit patients with kidney problems.
 This way of eating is based on the traditional cuisine of countries bordering the Mediterranean Sea.
 The Mediterranean diet incorporates vegetables, fruits, whole grains, beans, nuts, seeds and olive oil, and is a great way to replace the saturated fats that many Americans consume.

 What foods should you avoid if you have kidney problems?

-Electrolytes, phosphorus and potassium tend to be a problem for patients with advanced kidney disease.
-However, if you follow a plant-based diet, you will not consume as much potassium or phosphorus as you would if you were following a Standard American Diet.
+Electrolytes, phosphorus, and potassium tend to be a problem for patients with advanced kidney disease.
+However, if you follow a plant-based diet, you will not consume as much potassium or phosphorus if you follow a standard American diet.

 What drinks are recommended for chronic kidney patients?

 Drink as much water as it takes to meet your metabolic needs.
 Your urine color will help you to determine if you’re getting enough fluids.
 Dark urine usually indicates that you need to drink more water.